OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 > Note: This may incur costs in your Azure Subscription if you choose to create a new instance in pervious step.

 ## Write OpenAPI Document
  We support both yaml and json format for the OpenAPI document.
-You need to follow the [OpenAPI Specification](https://swagger.io/resources/open-api/), author the OpenAPI document and ensure the API schema is aligned with the function implementation.
+You need to follow the [OpenAPI Specification](https://swagger.io/resources/open-api/), author the OpenAPI document and ensure the API schema is aligned with the Azure Functions HTTP trigger implementation.

-Below is a sample swagger file for the default http trigger function.
+Below is a sample swagger file for the default HTTP trigger function.
 You can copy the content into `./openapi/openapi.json`, and change the content according to your modification (E.g. `/getUserProfile` -> `/$yourFunctionName` ).

 ```json
 {